ppannuto/patpannuto.com/classes/2020/fall/cse141/index.md

  - Receiving, providing, or soliciting assistance from another student during a test.

 Homework is not intended to be a grade-maker, but to prepare you for the tests, which are the grade-makers.
-Cheating on homework is just stupid.
+Cheating on homework just hurts you.
 If you are choosing between not turning in an assignment, or using somebody's else work, do yourself a favor and just don't turn it in.
 You are facing a permanent mark on your academic record and a certainty of having to explain it to any future employer or school that you apply to.